comet-toolkit/punpy/docs/content/examples_standalone.rst

    Email: pieter.de.vis@npl.co.uk
    Created: 15/04/20

-.. _examples:
+.. _examples_standalone:

-Examples on how to use the punpy package
+Examples on how to use the punpy package standalone
 ==================================================

 1D input quantities and measurand